 Renewable Energy

-In the Hudson Valley, climate change has led to rising temperatures, shifting weather patterns, more frequent high-intensity storms and sea level rise.
+The Hudson Valley is facing rising temperatures, shifting weather patterns, more frequent high-intensity storms, and sea level rise.

 The Hudson Valley already is making strides to do its part — focusing on solar energy — in achieving these goals.